 A Few Notes About This Sloppy Joes Recipe

 - I created this recipe specifically to be made ahead and frozen, specifically for use in a slow cooker.
-See the end of the recipe for how to tweak this for immediate use - it would be great for a party!
+See the end of the recipe for how to tweak this for immediate use - it’s also great as an easy dinner at home, and would be awesome for a party!

 - We did this based on what we had on hand, and it came out amazing.
 If you want to swap out types of pepper, add or subtract onion, etc... go nuts 🙂 It's a very versatile recipe.

-- Having a food processor comes in really, really handy for this recipe.
+- Pro tip: Having a food processor comes in really, really handy for this recipe.
 You can totally chop everything by hand, but food processors make REALLY easy work of this recipe!

 - Usually, you would serve Sloppy Joes on a toasted bun, and on a proper plate.
 In honour of Convergence - and for the sake of "Convention Food" authenticity - we have photographed this on an untoasted bun, and on a styrofoam plate 🙂